 The US Bureau of Labor Statistics (BLS) has forecasted a growth of 4% in the employment of anthropologists.

 Anthropology is the study of humans from a cultural and biological perspective.
 Its broad studying topics ranging from the humanities to the sciences also give those who have degrees in anthropology a wide selection of careers to choose from.
+The graduate degree in Anthropology falls into the MA degree category and graduates get the title Master of Arts in Anthropology.

 Anthropology is a competitive field with many graduates who go into the job market each year.

-Salaries of those who are employed with a master’s degree in anthropology are also over the average income, with a median annual salary of $63,190 in 2016.
+Salaries of those who are employed with a master’s degree in Anthropology are also over the average income, with a median annual salary of $63,190 in 2016.

 If you are a recent graduate and are wondering “What can I do with a Masters in Anthropology?”, this article will attempt to walk you through the various career paths you can take.